-Provenance: Jean-Antoine Houdon; by purchase by Comte Peres at the auction of Houdon's studio on December 15-17, 1828; by descent to Comte Franceschini d'Accianelli; by purchase to J.L.
-Souffrice, Paris art dealer, to Roy Chalk in 1962; by purchase at Christie's to Mr. and Mrs. E.G. Nicholson in 1987; by purchase by Richard Gilder and Lewis E. Lehrman; by gift to the Thomas Jefferson Foundation in 2001.
+Provenance: Jean-Antoine Houdon; by purchase to Comte Peres at the auction of Houdon's studio on December 15-17, 1828; by descent to Comte Franceschini d'Accianelli; by purchase to J.L.
+Souffrice, Paris art dealer, to Roy Chalk in 1962; by purchase at Christie's to Mr. and Mrs. E.G. Nicholson in 1987; by purchase to Richard Gilder and Lewis E. Lehrman; by gift to the Thomas Jefferson Foundation in 2001.

 Historical Notes: Of the many life portraits of Thomas Jefferson, Houdon's bust (1789) is the most well known.
 Recognized almost immediately for its portrayal of Jefferson as a sensitive, intellectual, aristocratic, and idealistic statesman, it is considered to be a superb likeness.
 With its strong brow softening above an almost knowing half-smile, it is strikingly expressive, capturing Jefferson in thought.

-The portrait's vivid, deliberative character, which is accentuated by Jefferson's focus on a distant point, makes it both personal and elevated, a near perfect icon of the Author of the Declaration of American Independence.
-As a result, it has frequently served as the model for other images of Jefferson, including the 1801 Indian Peace Medal by John Reich and the modern United States Nickel.
+The portrait's vivid, deliberative character, which is accentuated by Jefferson's focus on a distant point, makes it both personal and elevated, a near perfect icon of the author of the Declaration of American Independence.
+As a result, it has frequently served as the model for other images of Jefferson, including the 1801 Indian peace medal by John Reich and the modern United States nickel.

 Jefferson became acquainted with Houdon during his service as Minister to France (1784-1789) and quickly came to consider the French sculptor the finest of his day.
 In 1785, he arranged for Houdon to travel to the United States to portray George Washington, a trip that resulted in another great icon of the Revolution, the full-length statue of Washington now in the Virginia State Capitol in Richmond.

-Before leaving France, Jefferson acquired ten or twelve terra-cotta plaster busts by the artist of such American and French notables as George Washington, Benjamin Franklin, the Marquis de Lafayette, John Paul Jones, Voltaire, and Turgot, evidently to create a "gallery of worthies" at Monticello.
-In August 1789, shortly before departing for the United States, Jefferson sat for Houdon himself and brought back several plasters of his own bust, apparently to distribute among friends.
+Before leaving France, Jefferson acquired ten or twelve terra-cotta plaster busts by the artist of such American and French notables as George Washington, Benjamin Franklin, the Marquis de Lafayette, John Paul Jones, Voltaire, and Turgot, evidently to create a "gallery of worthies" at Monticello.1 In August 1789, shortly before departing for the United States, Jefferson sat for Houdon himself and brought back several plasters of his own bust, apparently to distribute among friends.

 Houdon always worked from life.
 He would first model his sitter in terra cotta, a soft, unfired clay.
 From the unfired model, he would then make a more durable plaster cast.
 This cast could then be used to produce marble busts and more plasters.
 Many of the plasters were given terra cotta patinations, or coatings, to achieve rich surface tones.